 As an autism mom, you spend most of your days waking up early, getting ready, getting the kids out of bed and dressed, making breakfast, driving them to therapy, homeschooling, etc… the list is endless with things you do during the day.
-You likely haven’t even thought about spending some time to pamper yourself now and again.
+Day in and day out, you do the same thing.
+As an autism mom, you need to pamper yourself occasionally.
+Autism needs are 24/7 so being prepared for the rare chance you get some time off is imperative.

 A relaxing bath